-The models and athletes in our magazine are so lean and ripped, they almost make it look easy to attain a taut, muscular body.
+The models and athletes in our magazine are so lean and ripped that they almost make it look easy to attain a taut, muscular body.
 But we’ve got to be honest: It’s hard, it takes time, and it demands an unwavering degree of discipline.
-In our ongoing efforts to assist you in sculpting the body you’ve always wanted, we’ve laid out the gold rules to getting ripped.
+In our ongoing efforts to assist you in sculpting the body you’ve always wanted, we’ve laid out the golden rules to getting ripped.

 You've probably heard that "carbs are the enemy."
 Well, not really.
 Completely slashing your carbohydrate intake will certainly help with dropping the pounds (and fast), but you’ll also be left feeling cranky, tired, and lethargic.

 “Carbs are essential for life, as our brain and [central nervous system] continuously require them to work properly," says Tim McComsey, a trainer, dietician and correspondent to HUMANFITPROJECT.
 "Restricting carbs completely will allow for any muscle mass to be metabilized to provide us with energy."

 Therefore, it all comes down to consuming carbs correctly, not cutting them completely.
 “To get lean, a balance of the right amount of carbs first thing in the morning and after a workout is ideal,” McComsey says.

 Rule 2: Eat more fat

 “Fat doesn’t make you fat, too much food makes you fat,” says McComsey.
 Consuming more fat in your diet will actually help curb cravings after you’ve reduced your carb intake.

 “Fats help curb hunger because it takes the body longer to break down, use, or store,” he says.
 Hormones also play a role, especially when it comes to muscle-supporting testosterone.
 "Fats are needed to create and balance out hormones in our body to function normally," McComsey adds.